 Concepts and Skills: What Students Need to Know and Be able to Do

-Ask and answer questions
+Ask and answer questions referring explicitly to the text.

 Report on a topic, or text, tell a story, or recount an experience with appropriate facts and relevant descriptive details, speaking clearly at an understandable pace.